Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Introduction

 \section{Introduction}

-Andreas Dress was a pioneer at the intersection of mathematics and evolutionary biology, and made significant contributions to the combinatorics of phylogenetic trees (for example, \citep{dress:hal-01185618}).
-A phylogenetic tree is a metric tree with non-negatively weighted edges which represents evolutionary relationships between taxa.
-It is well known that the parametric space of phylogenetic trees with $p$ leaves, called a {\em space of phylogenetic trees} with $p$ leaves, is the Dressian $D(2, p)$, which is also known to be the tropical Grassmannian $Gr(2, p)$ \citep{SS}.
-This is a tropical linear space represented by vectors of Pl\"{u}cker coordinates.
-Dress characterized these vectors and called them {\em valuated matroids} \citep{DRESS,Herrmann2008HowTD}.
-Then in 2006, Ardila and Klivans showed that the space of {\em equidistant trees} --- rooted phylogenetic trees whose total branch length from its root to each leaf is the same for all $p$ leaves --- is the Bergman fan, $\berg (M)$, associated with the matroid $M$ underlying the complete graph on $p$ vertices \citep{AK}.
+Andreas Dress was a pioneer at the intersection of mathematics and evolutionary biology.
+In particular, he made significant contributions to the combinatorics of phylogenetic trees (for example, \citep{dress2014associated}).
+A phylogenetic tree is a metric tree with non-negatively weighted \rot{edges, which is often used to represent} evolutionary relationships between taxa.
+It is well known that the space of phylogenetic trees with $p$ leaves is the Dressian $\mathrm{Dr}(2, p)$. \rot{In \citep{dress2005delta}, Andreas Dress studied {\em ultrametrics}, or equivalently, {\em equidistant trees}, which are rooted phylogenetic trees whose total branch length from the root to each leaf is the same for all $p$ leaves}.
+In 2006, Ardila and Klivans showed that the space of ultrametrics is the Bergman fan associated with the matroid of the complete graph on $p$ vertices \citep{arilda2006bergmancomplex}.

 In phylogenetics, one of the main tasks is to reconstruct a phylogenetic tree from an alignment.
-From a geometric point of view, a {\em distance-based method} for phylogenetic tree reconstruction is a projection of the input data onto the space of phylogenetic trees.
-Bernstein focused on the {\em $\ell_{\infty}$-nearest ultrametrics} in \citep[Theorem 3.1]{bernstein2020infinity}.
-This is an image of the input data onto $\berg (M)$ such that the distance between the input and the image of the projection is the smallest among all dissimilarity matrices with $p$ leaves in terms of the tropical metric.
-Therefore, we focus on {\em Fermat-Weber points} of a sample from $\berg (M)$ and its application to equidistant tree reconstruction via the $\ell_{\infty}$-nearest ultrametrics $\pi_M$.

-In general, a Fermat-Weber point of a sample is not unique.
-Lin and Yoshida showed that the set of all possible Fermat-Weber points of a given sample with respect to the tropical metric over the {\em tropical projective torus} forms a classical polytope \citep{Lin2016TropicalFP}.
-In fact, Sabol et al.~later showed that the set forms a {\em polytrope}, which is a classical polytope and a tropical polytope at the same time \citep{sabol2024}.
-Despite this, Lin et al.~observed that even if all observations are in $\berg (M)$ for the matroid $M$ underlying the complete graph on vertices $p$, the set of their Fermat-Weber points with respect to the tropical metric is not, in general, contained in $\berg (M)$ \citep{lin2017convexity}.
+A {\em distance-based method} for phylogenetic tree reconstruction is \rot{a map which takes a dissimilarity metric as input data, and maps} onto the space of phylogenetic trees.
+Distance-based reconstruction methods were generalized to Bergman fans of arbitrary matroids by \cite{ardila2005subdominant} via tropical projection, and studied by \cite{bernstein2020infinity}.
+There, the points of the Bergman fan of $M$ are called $M$-ultrametrics.